 What does Matt talk about nowadays?
 Does he tell you about his days at school?
 Does he complain about his teachers?
 Does he get along well with his classmates?
 Does he get jealous of kids that are able to play soccer with their fathers after school?
 Does he argue with you, and demand to know why you had him?

 I know I'm already asking so much of you, but could you please treat him gently?

 Just a little more gently.

 I know both of you love him very much, but children are children.
 They don't understand that form of love.
-He stubbornly fights against the world and, when he injures himself, he would then think that your love is hurting him as would hug me and tell me that althoughyou didn't understand what I was saying,you thought I was a genius and that youloved me.
-I love you too.
-You mean everything to me.
-You must understand at least that, right?
-Did you call me and leave voicemails?
+He stubbornly fights against the world and, when he injures himself, he would then think that your love is hurting him as well.
+We've all been through this, haven't we?